-III.
 Officers of the World Service Conference are elected each year and begin serving upon completion of the World Service Conference and continue to serve until the close of the next year's conference.

-It is the responsibility of these officers to plan and arrange the next World Service Conference; to maintain lines of communication between conference participants, committees, and service units throughout the year.
+It is the responsibility of these officers to plan and arrange the next World Service Conference and to maintain lines of communication between conference participants, committees, and service units throughout the year.
+Officers should have a working knowledge of the Twelve Concepts for NA Service.

-- A. The chairperson of the World Service Conference: - (1) Presides over all of the activities of the World Service Conference; - (2) Has such powers and performs such duties as may be required from time to time by the World Service Conference; - (3) May appoint and define the duties of special committees as authorized by the World Service Conference; and, - (4) Has at least eight (8) years of continuous clean time. - B. The vice chairperson of the World Service Conference: - (1) Performs all duties of and has all the powers of the chairperson in his/her absence; - (2) Has such powers and performs such duties as may be required from time to time by the World Service Conference; and, - (3) Has at least eight (8) years of continuous clean time. - C. The second vice chairperson of the World Service Conference: - (1) Performs such duties as may be required of a member of the administrative committee and/or the WSC as an active member of this committee.
-The actual responsibilities of this officer shall be determined by the WSC Chairperson; - (2) Performs all duties and assumes all powers of the chairperson, in the absence of the WSC chairperson and the WSC vice chairperson; and, - (3) Has at least eight (8) years of continuous clean time. - (4) For the purposes of all conference responsibilities, including those of the Interim Committee; in the absence or lack of the first vice chair, the second vice chair shall act in that capacity, including all voting privileges. - D. The treasurer of the World Service Conference: - (1) Keeps an accurate record of the financial transactions of the World Service Conference; - (2) Prepares and presents a yearly financial report at the conference; - Is responsible for any and all World Service Conference bank accounts; - (4) Dispenses monies throughout the year to the World Service Conference officers or subcommittees; however, all cash disbursements require the approval of the administrative committee; and, - (5) Has at least eight (8) years continuous clean time. - E. The WSO performs the duties of the WSC secretary.
-These include keeping a record of the proceedings and publishing accurate minutes of the WSC within three (3) months of the close of the conference.

-- F. These officers are elected by the following procedures:

-- Nominations for any elective World Service Conference position are accepted from conference participants.
-All committee chairpersons must submit a list of all committee members one month prior to the next WSC.

-- 2. Nominations must be seconded.

-- The nominee is entitled to decline the nomination.

-- 4. The names of the nominees are posted prior to the vote and each nominee briefly qualifies.

-- A standing vote is taken and repeated until a single nominee receives the majority support

-of the conference participants.

-- G. In order to expedite the voting process in a case where no single nominee receives the support of a clear majority, the nominee who received the least support is excluded prior to each subsequent vote.
+- A. The chairperson of the World Service Conference: - 1.
+Presides over all of the activities of the World Service Conference; - 2.
+Has such powers and performs such duties as may be required from time to time by the World Service Conference; - 3.
+May appoint and define the duties of special committees as authorized by the World Service Conference; and, - 4.
+Has at least eight (8) years of continuous clean time. - B. The vice chairperson of the World Service Conference: - 1.
+Performs all duties of and has all the powers of the chairperson in his/her absence: - 2.
+Has such powers and performs such duties as may be required from time to time by the World Service Conference; and,

+- 3. Has at least eight (8) years of continuous clean time. - C. The second vice chairperson of the World Service Conference: - 1.
+Performs such duties as may be required of a member of the administrative committee and/or the WSC as an active member of this committee.
+The actual responsibilities of this officer shall be determined by the WSC Chairperson; - 2.
+Performs all duties and assumes all powers of the chairperson, in the absence of the WSC chairperson and the WSC vice chairperson; and, - 3.
+Has at least eight (8) years of continuous clean time. - 4.
+For the purposes of all conference responsibilities, including those of the Interim Committee; in the absence or lack of the first vice chair, the second vice chair shall act in that capacity, including all voting privileges. - D. The treasurer of the World Service Conference: - 1.
+Keeps an accurate record of the financial transactions of the World Service Conference: - 2.
+Prepares and presents a yearly financial report at the conference; - 3.
+Is responsible for any and all World Service Conference bank accounts; - 4.
+Dispenses monies throughout the year to the World Service Conference officers or subcommittees; however, all cash disbursements require the approval of the administrative committee; and. - 5.
+Has at least eight (8) years continuous clean time. - E. The WSO performs the duties of the WSC secretary.
+These include keeping a record of the proceedings and publishing accurate minutes of the WSC within three (3) months of the close of the conference. - F. These officers are elected by the following procedures: - 1.
+Nominations for any elective World Service Conference position are accepted from conference participants.
+All committee chairpersons must submit a list of all committee members one month prior to the next WSC. - 2.
+Nominations must be seconded. - 3.
+The nominee is entitled to decline the nomination. - 4.
+The names of the nominees are posted prior to the vote and each nominee briefly qualifies. - 5.
+A standing vote is taken and repeated until a single nominee receives the majority support of the conference participants. - G. In order to expedite the voting process in a case where no single nominee receives the support of a clear majority, the nominee who received the least support is excluded prior to each subsequent vote.
-- IV.
-In order to minimize the time spent discussing and debating within the conference as a whole, a committee system is used by the World Service Conference.
-All input to the conference, including questions, ideas, motions, suggestions, etc., is directed to a specialized committee.
-These committees are the following:

-- A. Administrative Committee

-- B. Interim Committee

-- C. Policy Committee

-- D. Literature Committee

-- E. Hospitals and Institutions Committee

-- F. Public Information Committee